matn7/CS-Notes/src/main/java/spring/SPRING-SECURITY.md

 ```

 ### Spring Security - Cross Site Request Forgery (CSRF)

 - CSRF
     - A security attack where an evil website tricks you into executing an action on a web application that
     you are currently logged in.
-- Logged in an e-commerence app and buy unwanted stuff
+    - Logged in an e-commerce app and buy unwanted stuff
 - Protect
     - Embed additional authentication aka/token into all HTML forms
     - On subsequent requests, web app will verify token before processing
 - enabled by default in Spring Security
 - Spring Security uses te Synchronized Token Pattern
     - Each request includes a session cookie and randomly generated token
 - For request processing, Spring Security verifies token before processing
 - All handles by Spring Security Filters
 - Use for
     - Any normal browser web requests
     - Building a service for non-browser clients
 - Use Spring Security CSRF protection
     - For form submission use POST
     - Include CSRF token in form submission